xoxfaby/Warframe-Guides/_guides/Arbitrations/index.md

 # Frames

+Upgrade your normal mods to primed versions when you can.
+{: .reminder }

 These build recommended here will work perfectly fine for 80-100 waves in defense, anything above that might be a bit risky.
 They’re relatively lower-investment builds with 4 forma each so you don’t have to forma every frame 7-8 times.
 You can opt for umbral intensify for more power strength eventually when you can commit more formas to the builds.

 More advanced builds will follow later.